SanskarSontakke/WindOS/README.md

 # WindOS
 This is a very light OS project.
+How to use :

+    1.Go inside the 'ISO' folder.

+    2.Get the WindOS.

+    3.use it in VM or burn using rufus.

     Made using : COSMOS dev kit 2022

     Language used : C#

 Features :
   1. Power buttons